scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~

 - `segment_info`: This field is used as input for the PCB signature.
 It is the encoded version of the `SegmentInformation` component which provides basic information about the PCB.
 This component is specified in detail in [](#seginfo).
 - `as_entries`: Contains the `ASEntry` component of all ASes on the path segment represented by this PCB.
-The order of the AS entries MUST correspond to the path traversal order.
+The order of the AS entries MUST correspond to the path traversal order in the PCB propagation direction.
 - `ASEntry`: The `ASEntry` component contains the complete path information of a specific AS that is part of the path segment represented by the PCB.
 This component is specified in detail in [](#as-entry).

 The information to be included in each of these fields is described below.